 Week 3: Letter “Ss”, scissor activities, playdoh learning activities, counting activities.

 Week 4: Letter “Bb”, the color blue, read Little Blue Truck, review the story of Noah’s Ark, water table activities.

 Week 5: Letter “Tt”, number four, shape square, salt tray writing, letter recognition.

 Week 6: Sorting by color, matching activities, writing practice, bake cookies using counting skills we have learned.

 Week 7: Letter “Gg”, color green, collect grass, leaves and other material outside that is green.
 Finger paint trace letter “Gg”, “good vs. bad” lesson, play redlight/greenlight.

 Week 8: Letter “Oo”, number five, shape circle, “all about Daddy” activity, make homemade donuts, counting book, read Five Little Ducks.

-Week 9: Letter “Cc”, color orange, letter c craft, number matching, scissor activities, playdoh learning activities.
+Week 9: Letter “Cc”, the color orange, letter c craft, number matching, scissor activities, playdoh learning activities.
 Play letter game on ABC Mouse.

-Week 10: Writing and letter sound practice, comparison practice with items found on nature walk, practice location (behind, in front of, beside, on top, below) with various toys.
+Week 10: Writing and letter-sound practice, comparison practice with items found on nature walk, practice location (behind, in front of, beside, on top, below) with various toys.